Trump, tariffs and the working class

 Trump’s attack on BRICS

 Trump is also using talk about tariffs as an opportunity to attack countries affiliated with BRICS (Brazil, Russia, India, China and South Africa founded BRICS).
-BRICS is an intergovernmental organization, now with 10 members and eight other partners, that represents countries in the Global South with developing economies.
+BRICS is an intergovernmental organization, now with 10 members and eight other partners, that represents countries mostly from the Global South.
 BRICS also symbolizes an alternative to NATO and European Union- aligned G7 countries that embody Western imperialism.

 While already threatening People’s China with a 10% tariff, Trump affirmed he plans on placing a 100% tariff on “all BRICS countries.”
 China is a leading member of BRICS.
 This idea came up when Trump erroneously called Spain a BRICS country — although it is not.